"When you see an older woman dancing, don't ask why. Dance, too." - SIS Proverb

 The loss of such a matriarch is felt deeply across our campus and by alumnae worldwide.

-We will share details regarding official memorial services and ways to honor her legacy as they become available.
-Dr. Wade-Gayles often reminded us that we stand on the shoulders of those who came before us.
+Dr. Wade Gayles often reminded us that we stand on the shoulders of those who came before us.
 Today, we honor the steady foundation she provided and the enduring light she left for every Spelmanite to follow.

 In sisterhood and sorrow,